Villagarcia de Arousa

 Villagarcía - port, seashells and tourism

-Carved rock carvings prove that the area around Villagarcía was already inhabited in the second millennium BC.
-The town's origins go back to the 15th century when the first houses were built in the area.
-Since then, the inhabitants have been engaged in fishing and mussel farming.
-Port industry, aquaculture and tourism are further economic pillars.
+Rock carvings prove that the area around Villagarcía was inhabited as early as the second millennium BC.
+The town's origins date back to the 15th century, when the first houses were built in the area.
+Since then, the inhabitants have been engaged in fishing and shellfish farming.
+Port operations, aquaculture, and tourism are further economic pillars.

 Villagarcía - the cruise destination